bsc-pm-ompss-at-fpga/nanos6-fpga/docs/ctf/Developer.md

  * Some of this entry and exit tracepoints have two variations "tc" (Task Context) and "oc" (Other Context).
 For example: `nanos6:tc:create_task_entry` and `nanos6:oc:spawn_function_exit`.
 The "tc" variant marks a transition between task and runtime context.
 The "oc" variant marks an API called either from runtime context (the runtime calls its own API) or external thread context (an external thread calls this API).
  * Only the "tc" variants might carry HWC information (if HWC are enabled).
 The entry tracepoint carries task HWC information and the exit tracepoint carries runtime HWC information.
  * Whether a Nanos6 entry point has this two variations or not, depends on two requirements:
    1. Will the runtime call the API from within the runtime context?
-If so, wee need the "oc" variant to avoid emitting HWC information, or we could simply not emit this tracepoint.
+If so, we need the "oc" variant to avoid emitting HWC information, or we could simply not emit this tracepoint.
    2. Do we want to see this tracepoint in Paraver?
 Some internal API calls are of no interest and we do not need to see them.
 Also, having less tracepoints, means having a smaller CTF trace.
 If we want to see the event in all cases, then we need the "oc" variant.
    For instance, `nanos6_block_current_task()` will always be called from a task context (because it blocks the current task) and hence it will not be called from runtime context.
 Therefore, its entry/exit tracepoints do not need a "oc" version.
 However, the `nanos6_unblock_task()` function might be called from runtime context, and we want to see them in Paraver to identify External threads unblocking tasks.
 Hence, we need the "oc" variant.